epistoteles/Modergator/.github/README.md

 ```
 ## 🧱 Components

+Modergator consists of 6 APIs that the Telegram bot communicates with:

+### 📝 Text API

+Something about the text api

+### 📢 ASR API
+The purpose of the voice API is to transcribe Telegrams voice messages to text.
+They are then forwarded to the Text API.

+To achieve this, Telegrams .oga files are first converted to .wav files.
+They are then given to Facebooks [peech To Text Transformer (S2T)](https://huggingface.co/facebook/s2t-small-librispeech-asr).

-### Documentation
+### 🔡 OCR API

-We have documented our code with Swagger.
-The Swagger links will displayed in the terminal after running source run.sh.
+Something about the ocr api

 ### 🖼 Meme API

 The detection of hatespeech for memes has been developed by Niklas Muennighoff (https://github.com/Muennighoff/vilio).
 We have added the prediction for a single meme as an input.
 TODO longer description

-Hint: Images that don't contain a text won't return a response.
+Hint: Images that don't contain text won't return a response.

-### 📢 Voice API
-TODO

 ### 🧍‍♂️ Target API

 #### How the Target Detection works

 The target detection is based on the HateXplain data set (see https://github.com/hate-alert/HateXplain).
 The dataset contains annotated tweets which have been labeled by three annotators each as hate speech, offensive or normal language.
 The detection is trained on the dataset and returns a list of possibly discriminated target groups.